awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-patchgroups.md

 After you create a patch group and tag instances, you can register the patch group with a patch baseline\.
 Registering the patch group with a patch baseline ensures that the instances within the patch group use the rules defined in the associated patch baseline\.
 For more information on how to create a patch group and associate the patch group to a patch baseline, see [Create a patch group](sysman-patch-group-tagging.md) and [Add a patch group to a patch baseline](sysman-patch-group-tagging.md#sysman-patch-group-patchbaseline)\.

 To view an example of creating a patch baseline and patch groups by using the AWS CLI, see [Tutorial: Patch a server environment \(command line\)](sysman-patch-cliwalk.md)\.
-For more information about Amazon EC2 tags, see [Tagging Your Amazon EC2 Resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide*\.
+For more information about Amazon EC2 tags, see [Tagging your Amazon EC2 resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide*\.

 ## How it works<a name="how-it-works-patch-groups"></a>